allisonsm/ACNH-Villager-Popularity/README.md

 3. What is the most popular animal type?
 How many villagers are there per animal type?

 4. What is the most/least popular Zodiac sign of the villagers?

+5. What is most/least popular villager combination by gender, personality, animal, and Zodiac sign?

 **Summary of SQL Commands/Functions Used:**